• Skip to secondary menu

 Loading…

-Click here to view the 360-degree panoramic image together with Google Cardboard and your iPhone, or to view it fullscreen on your iPhone.
+Click here to view the 360-degree panoramic image fullscreen on your iPhone or iPad.

 The perseverance of the Episcopal Church of Saint John Baptist is mirrored by the resilience of its austere 1868 Carpenter Gothic style structure.
 Despite falling into disrepair in the 1950s and encountering financial hardships, its parishioners mended the building in the 1960s, exemplifying the church’s ability to weather adversity and return to its original splendor.